Giving back: Australia’s sharing economy

 “People love the communal effort,” Layden says.
 “There’s something special about all being joined together in a project like that.
 It’s really beautiful.”

-While the lockdowns in Melbourne have put any further community events on hold for the time being, Layden says that there are upsides to the pandemic, too.
+The lockdowns in Melbourne have put any further community events on hold for the time being.
+But Layden says that there are upsides to the pandemic, too.

-“COVID has led to huge benefits and opportunities for urban growing and people getting back in touch with local food movements, and what it means to feel like you might be able to provide for yourself in some way,” she says.
+“COVID has led to huge benefits and opportunities for urban growing and people getting back in touch with local food movements,” she says.
+“And what it means to feel like you might be able to provide for yourself in some way.”

 Giving a FareShare

-One of 3000acres’ many projects was facilitating access to space for a kitchen garden to grow food for FareShare, which operates Australia’s largest charity kitchens.
-The volunteer-powered organisation – which has more than 1500 regular volunteers – rescues, grows and cooks food into nutritious meals for people doing it tough.
-Last year, FareShare cooked more than 3.4 million meals in the charity’s Melbourne and Brisbane kitchens.
+One of 3000acres’ projects was facilitating access to space for a kitchen garden to grow food for FareShare, which operates Australia’s largest charity kitchens.
+The volunteer-powered organisation rescues and grows food and cooks nutritious meals for people doing it tough.
+Last year, FareShare cooked more than 3.4 million meals.

-For the organisation’s Melbourne operations, around 60,000 kilograms of vegetables are grown each year at three kitchen gardens, but FareShare also cooks food rescued and donated from supermarkets, food manufacturers, farmers, wholesalers and other food businesses.
-The majority of ingredients for FareShare’s Brisbane kitchen, which opened in 2018, are supplied by Foodbank.
+For the organisation’s Melbourne operations, around 60,000kg vegetables are grown each year at three kitchen gardens.
+FareShare also cooks food rescued and donated from supermarkets, food manufacturers, farmers, wholesalers and other food businesses.
+The majority of ingredients for FareShare’s Brisbane kitchen are supplied by Foodbank.

-“All FareShare meals are given away for free to frontline charities such as homeless shelters, soup vans, women’s refuges and community food banks,” says Lucy Farmer, FareShare Director of Community.
+“All FareShare meals are given free to frontline charities such as homeless shelters, soup vans and women’s refuges,” says Lucy Farmer, FareShare Director of Community.

-In late March, FareShare suspended its kitchen volunteers in both Victoria and Queensland in response to COVID-19 restrictions and to ensure the continued, safe operation of the kitchens.
-While Brisbane volunteers returned to get cooking on June 8, the Melbourne kitchen is currently being powered by hospitality staff who’ve been stood down from their normal positions during the lockdowns.
+In late March, FareShare suspended its kitchen volunteers in Victoria and Queensland in response to COVID restrictions and to ensure their continued, safe operation.
+Brisbane volunteers returned to cooking on June 8; the Melbourne kitchen is currently being powered by hospitality staff who’ve been stood down during lockdown.

-“Since the start of the COVID-19 pandemic, we have doubled our output in Melbourne to meet an upswell in demand for emergency food relief, particularly from international students and visa holders who have not been able to access financial assistance.”
+“Since the start of the pandemic, we’ve doubled our output in Melbourne to meet an upswell in demand for emergency food relief,” Farmer says.
+“Particularly from international students and visa holders who haven’t been able to access financial assistance.”

 Over the course of the pandemic, FareShare has cooked around 400,000 meals for international students in Victoria and Queensland.
 They’ve also delivered around 50,000 meals to Indigenous communities affected by lockdowns in Queensland.

-Once you start to do even a little digging, you can find food-sharing, waste-reducing and community-building opportunities in action everywhere.
-ShareWaste is an online community that connects people who want to recycle their kitchen scraps with neighbours who are already composting, worm-farming or keeping chickens – a rewarding way to stop food scraps from going into landfill while also getting to know the people in your local area.
+Once you start to do a little digging, you can find food-sharing, waste-reducing and community-building opportunities in action everywhere.
+ShareWaste is an online community that connects people who want to recycle kitchen scraps with neighbours who are already composting, worm-farming or keeping chickens.
+It’s a rewarding way to stop food scraps from going into landfill while also getting to know the people in your local area.

 OLIO is an app that allows millions of people to share food and other household items with people who need them.
 The app, which was originally launched by two friends in the UK in 2016, is now available in more than 50 countries around the world, including Australia.

-Ripe Near Me was founded by two Adelaidians, and allows people to find and share locally-grown fresh food.
+Ripe Near Me in Adelaide allows people to find and share locally-grown fresh food.
 Melbourne-based Cultivating Community works with diverse and low-income communities to build more resilient food systems through public housing community gardens, school gardens and community food projects such as food swaps.

 These organisations are just the tip of a wonderfully large iceberg that is buoying community spirits across the country, and the world.
 While connection and kindness will always be essential for humanity to survive, at times such as this – when so many of us are feeling isolated, worried and insecure – people are becoming more keenly aware of the value of community, and of sharing what you have, when you can.